mitchdavenport88/family-feasts/README.md

 ### Recipes & individual recipe pages
 * I have chosen to use cards to display each individual recipe.
 By breaking all the recipes into individual cards and adding some division between them I felt was the best way to display this amount of information without overwhelming a user.
 * Buttons can be used for filtering the recipes shown and the search function means that a user can find what they are after quickly and more efficiently.
-* Call-to-action buttons used on cards to aid in both navigation and to get users using functions.
+* Call-to-action buttons are used on cards to aid in both navigation and to get users using functions.
 * Individual recipe pages show all the recipe information in a clear and concise manner.
 * Back to top button at the bottom of the individual pages aids with navigation, adds interaction and improves UX.

 ### Forms – register, login, add and edit recipes
 * Inputs are labelled and have instructions where necessary so it’s clear what goes into each field.
-* All fields are required to submit all forms, messages will appear to when this isn't the case.
+* All fields are required to submit all forms, messages will appear when this isn't the case.
 * All inputted data is validated so forms will only accept data how we’d like it.
 More accurate data provided by a user will help the site look more professional by producing a more informative collection of recipes that will then get displayed throughout the site.
 * Flash messages are used to relay information back to the user if something was successful or not or if something can't be accessed.